Welcome to the HedgeTrade Encyclopedia!

 Confirmation on a blockchain signifies that there is a network-wide consensus that a transaction is not an instance of a double spend.
 Once this takes place, the transaction can be verified and stored as a legitimate transaction on the blockchain.
 When making cryptocurrency transactions, one or more confirmations are expected before the transaction can go through.
 Learn more about blockchain transactions in our blog post, How Does a Blockchain Work?

 With public blockchains, there are no central authorities to verify the truthfulness of transactional data or determine how to go about improving a particular blockchain network.
 So instead, an automated consensus mechanism is distributed amongst network users to achieve agreement or consensus.
-Learn about the different types of consensus mechanisms, such as Proof of Work (PoW) and Proof of Stake (PoS) in our article, What are Consensus Mechanisms?

 A cryptocurrency is a digital currency that operates on a blockchain, where all of its transactions are immutably stored.
 Cryptocurrencies all utilize encryption technologies to regulate how many units of currency will be minted and how transactions are carried out.
 Additionally, crypto enables secure, peer-to-peer payments and other economic opportunities that rest outside of 3rd party financial institutions and central banks.
 Read more in our article, How Does Cryptocurrency Work?